department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/FrontEnd/DevSetupProcess.md

     ![Select Android Folder](/img/devSetupImage/select-android-folder-android-studio.png)

-3. After opening the android project you will need to sync the project with gradle.
+3. After opening the android project, you will need to sync the project with gradle.
 Go to `File -> Sync Project With Gradle Files`.

     ![Sync With Gradle](/img/devSetupImage/gradle-project-sync-image.png)